glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 Now, let's proceed with creating the OAuth application:

-1. Go to the GitHub settings page for your management organization by visiting the following URL: [https://github.com/organizations/glueops-rocks/settings/applications](https://github.com/organizations/glueops-rocks/settings/applications).
+1. Go to the GitHub settings page for your management organization.

 2. Click on **New Org OAuth App** to create a new OAuth application.